MerlinHeidemanns/Website/index.md

 When I am not looking at parameter output I enjoy visiting art galleries -- trying to see as many Feiningers in person as possible -- as well as backpacking.

-This page contains will eventually contain a series of links to related case studies.
+## Work

-### Election Forecasting
+### Elections

 **Forecasting US Presidential elections

-* [This]() is an extension from earlier work with G. Elliott Morris and Andrew Gelman.
+* [This](https://github.com/MerlinHeidemanns/dynamic_bayes_forecasting) is an extension from [earlier work](https://projects.economist.com/us-2020-forecast/president) with G. Elliott Morris and Andrew Gelman.
 I provide a sensible approach to prior choices by estimating the distributions simultaneously from pre-election polls from previous elections.
 I further model both unemployment and approval rather than treating them directly as data and estimate the covariance matrix of the random walk with MRP from survey data to directly access how vote intentions change over time.

 **Forecasting Presidential Elections in France**